-Our IBUS 244: International Management Practices course provide students the opportunity to experience the management practices and business environments in Brazilian organizations.
+Our IBUS 244: International Management Practices course provides students the opportunity to experience the management practices and business environments in Chilean organizations.

-Please note that students are responsible for reserving and purchasing their own airfare to and from Brazil, and may choose to arrive early for personal travel in the region.
+Please note that students will be responsible for reserving and purchasing their own airfare to and from Santiago, and may choose to arrive early for personal travel in the region.

 Credit Hours and Elegibility